bhuvan8903/Implementation-of-On-Policy-Monte-Carlo-Control-using-Gymnasium/README.md

 With probability $\epsilon$, the agent explores by selecting a random action.

-With probability $1 - \epsilon$, the agent exploits by selecting the action with the highest Q-value.
+With probability $1-\epsilon$, the agent exploits by selecting the action with the highest Q-value.

 The greedy action is selected as: